AleWaweru/My-Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

 I would like to thank Microverse for giving us an opportunity to learn more about Front-End Development.
-I would also like my coding partner David Katende.
+I would also like to thank my coding partner David Katende.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-> Add at least 2 questions new developers would ask when they decide to use your project.
+ what technology did I use to build the project? where is the source code for the project?

 <p align="right">(<a href="#readme-top">back to top</a>)</p>